riletan/promptz/memory-bank/activeContext.md

 ## Current Focus

-The project is currently in the initial development phase with a strong focus on enhancing the prompt management functionality.
+The project is currently in the initial development phase with a strong focus on enhancing the prompt discovery and filtering functionality.
 The primary focus areas are:

+1. **Search and Filtering**: Implementing and refining search capabilities and filters for prompt discovery
-1. **Prompt Management**: Refining CRUD operations and improving the user experience for prompt creation, editing, and sharing
+2. **Prompt Management**: Refining CRUD operations and improving the user experience for prompt creation, editing, and sharing
-2. **Draft System**: Implementing and refining the draft system for prompts
 3. **UI Components**: Enhancing prompt-related UI components for better usability
 4. **Core Platform Setup**: Continuing to establish the Next.js application with AWS Amplify backend
 5. **Authentication System**: Refining user authentication with Amazon Cognito

 ## Recent Developments

+- Implemented search and filtering functionality for prompts with text search and tag-based filtering
 - Enhanced prompt management functionality with improved form components
 - Implemented draft system for saving work-in-progress prompts
 - Added prompt deletion functionality with confirmation dialog